Are parents and fans permitted to stay at the league hotel for a discount?

 Who has the final say during a tournament?

-In the absence of the Commissioner, Director of Officials or Communications, the Tournament Committee has the final say.
+In the absence of either the Commissioner or Director of Communications, the Tournament Committee has the final say.
 Every effort should be made to contact one of these individuals.
-The 24 hour line for the Director of Officials is 610-662-6464.
+The 24 hour line for the Commissioner is 610-505-8761.
 The tournament Committee is comprised of the head referee (chair), the two referees on the game (unless involved in the protest), the two coaches involved in the next game, and the tournament host.
 One additional non-working official can serve as a replacement for a referee that needs to be disqualified.
 In addition, the head referee may use his discretion in replacing other members of the tournament committee that are either not available, or disqualified due to a conflict of interest.

 How is the schedule determined?